lamp-io/docs/README.md

 Under the hood we do that in the form of [Docker containers](https://www.docker.com/resources/what-container) running in our [Kubernetes](https://kubernetes.io/) cluster on the [Google Cloud Platform](https://cloud.google.com/).

+## Users and Organizations
+When you sign up as a lamp.io user the first time you're automatically put in your own default Organization.
+Billing is associated with Organizations, not users.
+This way you can invite other users into into your Organization to work on your apps and other resources.
+Similarly you can be invited into other Organizations where you can create and manage apps for them that they pay for.

 ## Traffic flow
 your-app.lamp.app points to a [Google Cloud Load Balancer](https://cloud.google.com/load-balancing/) that sends traffic to our
 Kubernetes ([GKE](https://cloud.google.com/kubernetes-engine/)) cluster.